Najoj/programming-haskell/chapter-07/exercises.md

                | otherwise = h x : unfold p h t (t x)
 ```

-That isq the function `unfold p h t` produces the empty list if the predicate `p` is true of the argument valueq and otherwise produces a non-empty list by applying the function `h` to this value to give the headq and the function `t` to produce the tail of the list.
+That is, the function `unfold p h t` produces the empty list if the predicate `p` is true of the argument value, and otherwise produces a non-empty list by applying the function `h` to this value to give the head, and the function `t` to produce the tail of the list.
 For example, the function `int2bin` can be rewritten more compactly using `unfold` as follows:

 ```haskell
 int2bin = unfold (== 0) (`mod` 2) (`div` 2)